segmentio/segment-docs/src/connections/destinations/catalog/actions-adobe-target-cloud/index.md

 > info ""
 > The Adobe Target Cloud Mode destination is in beta and is in active development.
 Some functionality may change before it becomes generally available.

-> success ""
+> success "Good to know"
-> **Good to know**: This page is about Segment's Adobe Target Cloud Mode destination.
+> This page is about Segment's Adobe Target Cloud Mode destination.
 There's also a page about Segment's [Adobe Target Web destination](/docs/connections/destinations/catalog/actions-adobe-target-web/). **In order to use Adobe Target Cloud Mode, you must have a parallel web integration with Adobe Target as profiles can only be created by the Adobe Target `at.js` web script.**

 ## Getting started